 Touching the Lives of Vets

-A retired U.S. Marine Corps family from AZ, the Lewises became timeshare owners of a Lawrence Welk Resort Villa (LWRV) in the nineties, after being guests at the resort for a number of years.
+A retired U.S. Marine Corps family from AZ, the Lewises became vacation owners of a Lawrence Welk Resort Villa (LWRV) in the nineties, after being guests at the resort for a number of years.
 Little did they realize then that their purchase would evolve into future luxurious vacations for military Wounded Warriors as well.
-Priceless memories expanded not only for their own family, but for countless other military families as well.
+Priceless memories expanded not only for their own family but for countless other military families as well.

 Husband Bud is a military veteran (1942—1969).
 He and his late wife, Jo, have three children and six grandchildren together.
 His father (WWI) and son (Vietnam) are also Marine Corps vets.